 1. Use a Soothing Aftershave or Balm

-After shaving, apply a soothing aftershave or balm.
-Choose an alcohol-free product to avoid stinging and further irritation.
-Look for ingredients like aloe vera, tea tree oil, or chamomile, which calm the skin and reduce inflammation.
+After shaving, apply a soothing aftershave or beard balm to help your skin recover.
+Choose an alcohol-free product to avoid stinging and irritation.
+Ingredients like aloe vera, tea tree oil, and chamomile can help calm the skin, reduce redness, and ease inflammation.

 2. Moisturize the Skin